-- The Sales Order for a Production Order generated by a sale authorisation (only top-level finished good inn the case of nested orders).
+- The sales order for a production order generated by a sale authorisation (only top-level finished good in the case of nested orders).

-- If the Shop floor location and Warehouse location are the same object, the Warehouse location is checked, and components in the Warehouse location are allocated to the Production Order.
+- If the Shop floor location and Components location are the same object, the components location is checked, and components in the components location are allocated to the production order.
 No transfer order is required.

-- If there are not enough components available in the Shop floor location, availability is then checked in the Warehouse location connected to the Shop floor location according to the Logistics Path.
-A Transfer Order is generated to move the components from the Warehouse to the Shop floor.
+- If there are not enough components available in the Shop floor location, availability is then checked in the Components location connected to the Shop floor location according to the Logistics Path.
+A Transfer Order is generated to move the components from the Components location to the Shop floor location

-- If there are not enough components available in the Shop floor or Warehouse, a Transfer Order is generated to move the components from the Warehouse to the Shop floor.
-The system then creates a Purchase Order to replenish components in the Warehouse.
+- If there are not enough components available in the Shop floor or Components location, a Transfer Order is generated to move the components from the Components location to the Shop floor.
+The system then creates a Purchase Order to replenish components in the Components location.